Dumpster: History

 The word "dumpster", first used commercially in 1936, came from the Dempster-Dumpster system of mechanically loading the contents of standardized containers onto garbage trucks, which was patented by Dempster Brothers in 1935.
 The containers were called Dumpsters, a blending of the company's name with the word dump.
-The Dempster Dumpmaster, which became the first successful front-loading garbage truck that used this system, popularized the word.
+The Dempster Dumpmaster became the first successful front-loading garbage truck that used this system.

 The word dumpster has had at least three trademarks associated with it by Dempster Brothers, but today it is often used as a genericized trademark.
 All three trademarks have since either been expired or canceled.

 A dumpster is sometimes considered synonymous with a skip.
 However, there are functional differences between them.
 A skip is intended to be loaded onto a vehicle and transported to another location.
 Dumpsters, in contrast, have their contents emptied into a special vehicle, and are seldom moved from their locations.